tamucc-comp-bio/how_to/howto_organize_data.md

 ## Naming Files and Columns

 All files and columns should be named using human readable and understandable words (not abbreviations).
 The contents of the file and the columns should be self evident from their names.
+Avoid using spaces, use `gps_waypoints.gpx` instead of `gps waypoints.gpx`.

 ---